Jack Williams (journalist)

-John "Jack" Clifford Williams (born June 12, 1936) is an American journalist, science writer, and author.
+John "Jack" Clifford Williams (June 12, 1936 – March 21, 2026) was an American journalist, science writer, and author.
 He was the founding editor of the USA Today weather page and has written several popular books on weather and related subjects.

 Early life and education

 Williams grew up in Jacksonville, Florida, where he became interested in weather at an early age.
 He recalled years later having heard grade school classmates talk about a hurricane offshore, thinking it might hit Jacksonville, while Williams knew it would make landfall near Miami.

 After graduating from high school, Williams joined the Marines and served for several years before enlisting, at the age of 21, as a midshipman at the U.S. Naval Academy.

 Following his military service, he attended Jacksonville University, where he received a bachelor's degree in history and government in 1962.

 Career

 Early career

 Williams began his career as a copy boy and reporter the Florida Times-Union, while attending college.
 In 1962, he began working as general assignment reporter for the Jacksonville Journal.
 In 1964, Williams moved to Rochester, New York, where he initially worked for the Rochester Times-Union.
 In addition to other beats, he served as an auto reporter for the Times-Union, where he wrote a weekly column in 1967 devoted to reporting “on personalities in the auto world,” providing “tips for drivers of all types,” and telling readers “what’s doing in the exciting world of racing.”
 He also served as an education reporter for the paper and, in 1968, began a new column on changes taking places at the state colleges at Brockport, Geneseo, and Buffalo.

 From 1970 to 1976, Williams served as director of news operations for the State University of New York (SUNY) Brockport.
 In 1976, he began working at the Democrat & Chronicle, Gannett's local newspaper in Rochester.

 At the Democrat & Chronicle, Williams began to shift his focus to writing about weather and meteorology.
 Although his main job was that of copy editor, he began writing stories about the weather and, by 1979, had begun writing a weekly column as part of the paper's Sunday weather page.
 It was during this time that he began taking meteorology courses at SUNY Brockport, including those offered by Ira Geer, who would later become the founding director of the American Meteorological Society (AMS) Education Program, which Geer oversaw from 1991 to 2008.
 As Williams recalled later, Geer was an important inspiration to him in his weather education and outreach efforts.

 Williams also attributed his interest in weather to his decision, in 1977, to take flying lessons, which, he said, “had reawakened the weather interests I had as a child growing up in Florida in the 1940s and 1950s.”